Howard N. Watson: Early life and family history

-Both Watson and his middle brother James loved drawing, and Watson was drawn to landscapes.
-In high school, he was more into music than art and had to choose between the two.
-He chose art.
-In junior high school, his art introduced him to watercolors and encouraged him to become an artist.
-He graduated from Pottsville High School in 1947 and attended Pennsylvania State University's Pottsville Undergraduate Center (now Penn State Schuylkill), majoring in art and music.
-He played basketball and baseball.
-He was also president of the school's art club.
+Both Howard Watson and his middle brother James loved drawing, and Watson was drawn to landscapes.
+In junior high school, his art teacher Isabel Zerbe introduced him to watercolors and encouraged him to become an artist.
+In high school, he was more into music than art.
+He graduated from Pottsville High School in 1947, and attended Pennsylvania State University's Pottsville Undergraduate Center (now Penn State Schuylkill), majoring in art and music.
+He played basketball and baseball, and was president of the school's art club.

 In 1948, when Watson was 19 years old and a freshman at Penn State, several of his works were reviewed by prominent New York artists Chaim Gross and Moses Soyer.
 According to a newspaper article, Watson was hoping to get a four-year scholarship to the Cranbrook Institute of Design in Michigan (this was most likely the Cranbrook Academy of Art).
 Gross wrote that he was impressed by Watson's use of color and composition.
 Soyer agreed, adding that he was more impressed by Watson's potential.

 With too few art classes offered at Penn State, Watson left to join the Air Force in 1950.
 He wanted to go into the Navy, but he could not swim.
 Once in the Air Force, he said in an interview, he learned to swim in a week.
 After serving in Korea and Japan, he was discharged in 1953 as a staff sergeant, returned home and married his first wife Julia, an artist and illustrator.